Is Employee Ownership Right For Your Business?

 What Is an Employee Stock Ownership Plan (ESOP)?

 Even though ESOPs are fairly mainstream, there’s still some confusion about what they are and how they really work.
-While employee ownership can be accomplished by offering stock options or worker cooperatives, an ESOP is a specific, tax-qualified ownership program that allows employees to become beneficial owners of company stock.
+While employee ownership can be accomplished by offering stock options or through worker cooperatives, an ESOP is a specific, tax-qualified ownership program that allows employees to become beneficial owners of company stock.
 When you set up an ESOP, your company sets up a trust fund to hold stock for employees.
 The trust can be funded by contributions of shares from the company, by the company making cash contributions to the trust to buy shares for existing owners, or, most often, by the company borrowing money and loaning to the ESOP to buy a large block of shares.

 The company then makes cash contributions to the trust to repay the loan.
 A critical point in any of these approaches is that the contributions are tax-deductible.
 Ordinarily, when a company redeems its own shares, the expense is not deductible, which is about 60% more expensive than an ESOP.
 Shares in the trust are allocated to individual employee accounts on an annual basis, usually based on their relative pay.
 All full-time employees with at least 1,000 hours per year must be included.
 When an employee retires or leaves the company, they’re able to cash in their stocks.